 Most buyers anchor their planning to two numbers: the purchase price and the down payment.
-But the true cost of buying a home reaches well beyond those figures.
-The buyers who feel financially comfortable after closing are the ones who saw the whole picture in advance.
+The real cost of buying a home reaches well beyond both.
+The buyers who feel comfortable after closing are the ones who saw the whole picture going in.
 Here is what to budget for beyond the down payment.

 Upfront Costs Before Closing